Mountain chickadee: Distribution and habitat

-Common inhabitants of the mountainous regions of the western United States, their range extends from the southern Yukon to California and Rocky Mountain States in the United States.
+Common inhabitants of the mountainous regions of the western United States and Canada, their range extends from the southern Yukon to California and Rocky Mountain States in the United States.
 A few mountain chickadees may migrate locally up the mountains in the summer and down into the mountain foothills in the winter; but this phenomenon is not well documented.

 Breeding

 They breed monogamously, producing 1 to 2 broods per year.
 In each brood, the average clutch size is 5 to 9 eggs.
 The eggs are white, but are speckled with a terracotta color.
-Occasionally, the Mountain Chickadee will lay an egg without any terracotta color.
+Occasionally, the mountain chickadee will lay an egg without any terracotta color.
 Incubation by the female is 14 days.
 The young are altricial, and stay in the nest for 21 days while being fed by both parents.

 Nesting

-Mountain Chickadees build their nests in cavities.
-It is common to find nests of Mountain Chickadees in wood, but since they cannot burrow into wood that is not softened, they also build their nests into pockets that are either naturally occurring or previously made by another species.
-Inside of the nest, the female Mountain Chickadee builds a seal for the entry from resources she gathers, such as fur.
+Mountain chickadees build their nests in cavities.
+It is common to find nests of mountain chickadees in wood, but since they cannot burrow into wood that is not softened, they also build their nests into pockets that are either naturally occurring or previously made by another species.
+Inside of the nest, the female mountain chickadee builds a seal for entry from resources she gathers, such as fur.
 This functions as protection for her newly laid eggs when she leaves the nest.
 She also may use these resources to build insulation for her nest if the crevice is large.
-The average depth for a Mountain Chickadee nest falls between 13 to 27 centimeters.
+The average depth for a mountain chickadee nest falls between 13 and 27 centimeters.
 Mountain chickadees also may use a nest for multiple years.
 Mountain chickadee populations are often limited to certain locations which have good nesting sites and many cavities for inhabiting.